 7. Inside the Mind of BTK: The True Story Behind the Thirty-Year Hunt for the Notorious Wichita Serial Killer

-This one is about the BTK killer, a serial killer from Wichita, Kansas, that has double digits of victims.
+This one is about the BTK killer, a serial killer from Wichita, Kansas, who has double digits of victims.
 So it is horrendous to think about the situation.
 But his psyche is fascinating to read.
-Also, John Douglas can sometimes overstate his involvement in solving crimes because he was not involved in solving this crime.
+Also, John Douglas can sometimes overstate his involvement in solving crimes because he was not involved in solving these crimes.

 Usually, his profiles are pretty accurate.
 So, he can overstate his involvement in solving certain crimes, even though some of these crimes aren’t even federal, and the FBI wouldn’t be involved.
 But that’s a whole side tangent.
 When you are reading this, I recommend keeping in mind the part where John Douglas talks about himself.
 If you are a fan of Criminal Minds, you must read it.